Barata-Ribeiro/dio_angular_blog/README.md

 ## 🤝 Contributing

-Although this was a course project, if you want to increment on it, just open up a pull request and I'll check it ou.
+Although this was a course project, if you want to increment on it, just open up a pull request and I'll check it out.

 ## 📜 License